kenwenzel/otm-benchmark/README.md

 * **-w** is the number of warmup rounds, which are not measured,
 * **-r** is the number of measured rounds.

+In addition, it is possible to configure the benchmark to output each round's execution time into a file for further investigation.
+This is done using **-o** parameter with value specifying the target file.

 `benchmark.sh` contains a predefined configuration.
 It executes the benchmark on all supported libraries and outputs the results into `benchmark.log`.